harrislab-brown/WaterEntrySHO/README.md

 # WaterEntrySHO

 This repository complements the article at [http://arxiv.org/abs/2304.08672](http://arxiv.org/abs/2304.08672).
 Trial-averaged slamming phase impact acceleration versus time profiles are provided for the water entry of a simple harmonic oscillator with various impact velocities ($V$), spring stiffness values ($k$), nose mass ratios ($\alpha$) and nose radii ($R$).
+Additionally, we provide the non-dimensionalized Shiffman and Spencer added mass curves for a rigid sphere, which we utilize in our flexible impact theory.

 ### Supplementary Movie 1